-Global Insurance Prices Rise for Third Consecutive QuarterPresident, Global Placement for Marsh
+Global Insurance Prices Rise for Third Consecutive QuarterPresident, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose, on average, in the second quarter of 2018, marking a third consecutive quarter of increases, according to the most recent Marsh Global Insurance Market Index.
 The increase in the index was driven largely by pricing for property and financial and professional insurance lines.